epics-extensions/EPNix/README.md

   # ---
   boot.iocBoots = [ ./iocBoot/iocmyProject ];

-  # You can specify environment variables in your development shell like this:
+  # You can specify environment variables for your development shell like this:
   # ---
   devShell.environment.variables."EPICS_CA_ADDR_LIST" = "localhost";
 };